 - smartphone apps that generate a OTP

-Which methods are available to you depends on who manages the system and what configurations they have available.
+Which methods are available to you depends on who manages the system and what options that system supports.

-Some systems may not have MFA available, and you should re-consider using the system as MFA configurations would have to be implemented by the system owner or vendor.
+Some systems may not have MFA or SSO configurations available.
+You should re-consider using the system, as MFA configurations would have to be implemented by the system owner or vendor.

-- Risk that an attacker gets unauthorised access to your account because they are able get your OTP and your password.
-They can do this by identifying the number the gets the SMS notifications and attempt to transfer that phone number to a SIM card under their control.
-This is an attack that is more targeted and requires more time/effort from an attacker.
+- Risk an attacker gets unauthorised access to your account because they are able get your OTP and your password.
+They can do this by identifying the number that receives the SMS notifications and attempt to transfer that number to a SIM card under their control.
+This is an attack that is more targeted and requires more time and effort from an attacker.

-OTP that need to be entered into a system are not flawless as it requires you to transpose the number from your device to the system.
-Attackers can use phishing pages or social engineering in attempt to get this OTP from you.
+A OTP that needs to be entered into a system is not flawless as it requires you to transpose the number from your device to the system.
+Attackers can use phishing pages or social engineering in an attempt to get this OTP from you.

-If you manage the system, you likely have the ability to configure and change the authentication methods used.
-This is likely the case for any administrative services you use.
+If you manage the system, it’s likely that you have the ability to configure and change the authentication methods used.
+This may be the same for any administrative services you use.
 This process would include:

 - Deciding on the type of MFA method you want to use and researching the available authentication modules.
 There are a number of pluggable authentication modules (PAM) and guides available online if you want to use security key devices or smart phone apps.
 There could be costs involved, including hardware devices or app subscriptions, which also need to be considered with the technical, infrastructure requirements.

 - Configuring logs.
 Authentication and server logs should be configured and sent to a central log server.
 The data in these logs can provide valuable information about the security of your authentication server and your users.
-More details about this can be found on our critical controls page under centralised logging.
+More details about this can be found on our advice on configuring critical controls.

-After you have MFA configured on all your prioritized systems, it is important to configure monitoring.
-The logs should be sent to a central logging server and alerts configured to track potential security incidents.
+Your systems and authentication servers should send logs to a central logging server, and alerts should be configured to track potential security incidents.
 These logs can help with:

-- Unauthorised access – At a minimum you should be logging and alerting on any authentication failures.
+- Unauthorised access.
+At a minimum you should log and alert any authentication failures.
 This could include multiple failed OTP attempts or denied push notifications.
 Some authentication logs will allow you to see where the user is authenticating from.
-Alerts can be configured to help identify logins form suspicious or unusual locations.
+Alerts can be configured to help identify logins from suspicious or unusual locations.

-- Uptake and use – If your users can enable MFA configurations themselves, this will allow you to see how many users have it configured and which users may have accidently or intentionally turned it off.
+- Uptake and use.
+If your users can enable MFA configurations themselves, this will allow you to see how many users have it configured and which users may have accidentally or intentionally turned it off.